go-interface/go-interface/README.md

 # go-interface

-if you want add an interface for go
+if you want add a common interface for go

 add issue on me